AndrejKlocok/review_analysis-backend/README.md

 API needs at least 50GB of RAM memory to be able to load all models.

 ## Execution
-Before execution the flask command needs to be configured with this command:
+Before execution the flask command needs to be configured with these commands:

         export FLASK_APP=run.py
+        export FLASK_ENV=production

 Start backend server with command (on pcknot5 server):